National Garden Scheme

 Carers Trust’s partnership with the National Garden Scheme

-The National Garden Scheme is Carers Trust’s longest standing corporate donor, and through funds raised from garden visits over the years, we have received more than £4.5m from the National Garden Scheme to help support unpaid carers.
+The National Garden Scheme is Carers Trust’s longest standing corporate donor, and through funds raised from garden visits over the past 25 years, we have received more than £4.6m from the National Garden Scheme to help support unpaid carers.

 The National Garden Scheme raises large sums of money every year through these garden visits for caring and nursing charities, of which Carers Trust is one of the largest beneficiaries.